NuaaCJ/MPI/README.md

 ## MPI: Multi-receptive and Parallel Integration for Salient Object Detection

-Code for paper "MPI: Multi-receptive and Parallel Integration for Salient Object Detection", by Han Sun, Jun Cen , Ningzhong Liu1, Dong Liang, and Huiyu Zhou.
+Code for paper "MPI: Multi-receptive and Parallel Integration for Salient Object Detection", by Han Sun, Jun Cen , Ningzhong Liu, Dong Liang, and Huiyu Zhou.

 #### Requirement